OrigamiGamer/ChaosEngineCPP/README.md

 # ChaosEngineCPP
+ The first version that created in E language has been left behind because of a serious problem of that language.
+ Then I had tried reconstruct in some other languages, but finally I chose C++ to finish this project.

+ This engine only used DirectX for graphics rendering, so the games made by it can only run on Windows.

- A version of ChaosEngine for C++ is developing...
+ Now, a new version of ChaosEngine for C++ is growing...

 # Build